 Use case #3: Directly measuring vendor performance

-The final example use case concerns a Fortune 150 Industrials Company that relied upon a large, complex, and varied web of vendors.
-None of the vendors’ SLAs were digitized, and the company at this point largely relied upon the vendors’ self reporting to determine whether SLA was being met.
-Since vendors have an obvious motivation to be biased towards reporting that they are 100% above board, the company faced a challenge when it came to objectively evaluating which relationships generated the most — or the least — value.
+The final example use case concerns a Fortune 150 industrial company that relied upon a large, complex and varied web of vendors.
+None of the vendors’ Service Level Agreements (SLAs) were digitized, and the company largely relied upon the vendors’ self reporting to determine whether SLA was being met.
+Since vendors have an obvious motivation to be biased toward reporting that they are 100% aboveboard, the company faced a challenge when it came to objectively evaluating which relationships generated the most — or the least — value.